microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-5/solution.md

 ### Create the Machine Configuration as Azure Policy

 1. You will need to upload the zip file to a Storage Account and create a SAS with read permissions.

+    > **Warning**
+    >  The following commands cannot be run from Azure Cloud Shell!
+Please use a local Powershell.

     > **Note**
     >  You will need at least the *Storage Blob Data Contributor* role to be able to upload the file.